jasonani/FTP-Servers/README.md

  ### [Lab Questions](https://docs.google.com/document/d/1zgmqjl_vnNoyngWk0fODRsHNTvSRjkkx/edit)

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+Project consists of multi-lan environment to configure and manage an FTP Server, An employer has asked you to set up a FTP server for users in the Guest network to access resources from the main LAN.
 <br />